stubbedev/srv/README.md

 # srv

 A CLI tool for managing sites with Traefik reverse proxy.
-Works for both local development (`*.test` with mkcert) and production (automatic Let's Encrypt SSL).
+Works for both local development (mkcert) and production (automatic Let's Encrypt SSL).

 ## Install